Elderly Care Plan

 Family members or caregivers

-They often play a crucial role in providing information about the older person's history, preferences, and daily routines.
-They contribute to decision-making and provide ongoing support, making their involvement crucial in crafting an effective care plan.
+Immediate and other family members often play a crucial role in providing information about the older person's history, preferences, and daily routines.
+They contribute to decision-making and provide ongoing support, making their involvement crucial when it's time to create a care plan for the caregiver and care team.

 Healthcare professionals